crigroup/osrobotics/control/examples.md

    x-axis.](../assets/control/controller_hybrid.png)

-The leftmost part of the hybrid scheme is similar to a PD force controller (see Section [Principles of force control]), which transforms the *force* tracking error $$f_\mathrm{err}$$ in the z-axis into a *position* tracking error $$z_\mathrm{err}$$ in the z-axis.
+The leftmost part of the hybrid scheme is similar to a PD force controller (see Section [Principles of force control](principles.md), which transforms the *force* tracking error $$f_\mathrm{err}$$ in the z-axis into a *position* tracking error $$z_\mathrm{err}$$ in the z-axis.
 Next,
 $$z_\mathrm{err}$$ is combined with the position tracking error